Dynamatrix/laravel-vue-scaffold/README.md

 - MySQL

 ### Setup
-You can use this scaffold by pulling it and changing the git remote, or by using `composer install dynamatrix/laravel-vue`.
+You can use this scaffold by pulling it and changing the git remote, or by using `composer create-project dynamatrix/laravel-vue`.
 You can find the scaffold on [packagist](https://packagist.org/packages/dynamatrix/laravel-vue).

 #### Prerequisites: